 Biofertiliser

 The solid residues from anaerobic digestion of organic matter is referred to as either digestate or biosolids.
 Biosolids is the residue from anaerobic treatment of municipal sewage, while digestate is the residue from anaerobic digestion (AD) of other organic matter.
 Both materials can be beneficially used as a soil fertiliser and conditioner, although stricter regulatory limits apply to the application of biosolids to land in order to minimise potential health risk for humans, livestock and the environment.
-Digestate which meets specified quality limits is suitable for safe use as a fertiliser on land and is called biofertiliser.
+Digestate which meets specified quality limits is suitable for safe use as a fertiliser on land and is called digestate biofertiliser.

-Processing of residual organic matter in an anaerobic digester produces biogas as well as the digestate or biosolids.
+Processing of residual organic matter in an anaerobic digester (AD) produces biogas as well as the digestate or biosolids.

 The residual organic matter processed as a feedstock in a digestor is the remaining material from food processing; from agriculture crop residues; manures; or from municipal waste after the quantities of organic material have been reduced by minimisation, recycling or reuse.
 Organic residues can have a high reuse or recycling value and are only waste when we decide not to use the organic matter for a beneficial use.